WeirdMidas/AetherAtlas/README.md

 ```

 - Battery Saver Mode: A mode that enables additional power-saving optimizations.
 It can be used with any profile; after all, it will only perform additional optimizations.
+- GameSpace: A daemon that changes the affinity of games that the user has put on the list to pin them to the most powerful cores.

 ### Does your SOC not have support?
 And want to help with development?
 Read below
 Perfd opt itself will optimize not only Snapdragon devices; other SoCs will also be able to integrate with the module, having their own specific profiles.
 If you didn't find your SoC in the compatibility list but want to contribute to the project and help me further cover it, please submit an issue answering the questions below: